hicksd/Lineage-Variability-Maps/README.md

 A test run of the code is shown in the accompanying Jupyter Notebook "LinVarMap_test.ipynb".

-Note that previously-published worm data should be downloaded separately (see readme file in the Worm-WT folder)
+Note that previously-published C. elegans data should be downloaded separately (see readme file in the Worm-WT folder)